Augusta Browne: Biography

 One of Browne's most famous articles criticized the popular "minstrel music" of the mid-1800s, calling it "melodic trash."
 Though the opinion was controversial, her article was reprinted in several music journals.

+Browne met and married John Walter Benjamin Garrett, a portrait painter from North Carolina, in 1855.
+He died in 1858 and the couple had no surviving children.

 Browne died on January 11, 1882, and was buried in Green-Wood Cemetery, New York.

+The first full length biography of Browne, by Bonny H. Miller, was published in 2020 by University of Rochester Press.